AmazonPriime/CLI-Python-Games/Blackjack/README.md

 ```shell
 python3 main.py
 ```
 4. You're done!
-Game should prompt you to type in a word, then will start asking for guesses to the letters!
+Game will start automatically you'll be shown your hand and asked if you want to hit or stand.